 The signalist can then send a message to his comrades.
 It will

-surprise you to learn the

-you can send messages by this
+surprise you to learn the distance you can send messages by this

 fire, as its reflection would hinder the receiving party.

 Signaling at night is always subject to

 A U. S. Marine semaphoring,

 Haiti, West Indies.

 Courtesy of U. S. Marine Corps

 25 GILBERT SIGNAL ENGINEERING

 U. S. Army Signal Corps on

 day.
-Therefore it is advisable to

-messages much slower at
+Therefore it is advisable to send messages much slower at

 night.
 Where the distance is great, an additional light should

 be placed in line with center of your body and about 2 feet from

 the ground to act as an indicator or point of reference in the

-About the most practical

-wigwagging at night is to
+About the most practical way of wigwagging at night is to

 use two lanterns, one for the indicator and the other for

 transmitting.
 Care should be given at night to the front motion,

 somewhat by moving the lantern vertically from your head to your